 But installing self-service technology at a healthcare organization should be more than just allowing the patient to check-in by skipping the front desk, he added.
 Self-service solutions should encompass scheduling, registration, patient medical billing, patient collections, and access to educational materials.

-Some self-service technology may sound like fancy patient portals, but Betts explained that patient portal capabilities are limited compared to self-service options.
+Some self-service technology may sound like sophisticated patient portals, but Betts explained that patient portal capabilities are limited compared to self-service options.

 “Patient portals were a key component of meeting meaningful use measures,” he continued.
 “But the requirements of that were relatively limited, such as if I could get a certain number of patients to log in and read their results.”